timescale/timescaledb-ruby/docs/toolkit_candlestick.md

 * `.hypertable` will give you access to the [hypertable][hypertable] domain, the `table_name` will be used to get all metadata from the `_timescaledb_catalog` and combine all the functions that receives a hypertable_name as a parameter.
 * The `time_column` keyword argument will be used to build scopes like `.yesterday`, `.previous_week`, `.last_hour`.
 And can be used for your own scopes using the `time_column` metadata.

-The `acts_as_time_vector` will be offering functions related to timescaledb toolkit.

 The `value_column:` will be combined with the `time_column` from the hypertable to use scopes like `candlestick`, `volatility`, `lttb` and just configure the missing information.

 The `segment_by:` will be widely used in the scopes to group by the data.

-When the keywords `time_column`, `value_column` and `segment_by` are used in the `acts_as_{hypertable,time_vector}` modules.

 By convention, all scopes reuse the metadata from the configuration.
 It can facilitate the process of building a lot of hypertable abstractions to facilitate the use combined scopes in the queries.

 ### The `acts_as_hypertable` macro

 The `acts_as_hypertable` will bring the `Model.hypertable` which will allow us to use a set of timeseries related set what are the default columns used to calculate the data.

-### The `acts_as_time_vector` macro

-The `acts_as_time_vector` will allow us to set what are the default columns used to calculate the data.
-It can be very handy to avoid repeating the same arguments in all the scopes.

-It will be very powerful to build your set of abstractions over it and simplify the maintenance of complex queries directly in the database.

 ### The `continuous_aggregates` macro